It isn’t easy to ask for a bed.

 Staff members estimated about a quarter of the mission’s residents never come back after their first stay.

 Some eventually return to “normal life.”
 Some decide after one or two nights that it isn’t for them.
 They might head back to Interstate 5 to try their luck in a different city, just as the hobos used to ride the rails years ago.
-They might fall in with a camp along the river, where partying is the norm.
-But camps on the river usually have a leader you have to get along with, according to Regi Gregson, 51, the mission’s graveyard shift supervisor.
+They might fall in with a camp on the river, where partying is the norm.
+But river camps usually have a leader you have to get along with, according to Regi Gregson, 51, the mission’s graveyard shift supervisor.

 Regi is one of the leaders here.
 The men talk about him like he’s a boss.
 He never was a follower, he says.